-The 2017 legislative session established public education funding appropriations for the 2018-2019 fiscal biennium totaling \$483.3 million.
-The following is a brief summary of specific legislative changes from the 2017 session or previous legislative sessions impacting Minnesota school districts in future years.
+The 2018 legislative session, falling in the second half of the state's fiscal biennium, was a short session in which only two major finance-related bills were passed, an omnibus bonding bill and an omnibus pensions bill.
+The following is a brief summary of specific legislative changes from the 2018 session or previous legislative sessions impacting Minnesota school districts in future years.

-Basic General Education Revenue - The 2017 Legislature approved annual increases of 2 percent to the basic general education formula allowance for the 2018-2019 biennium.
-The per pupil allowance will increase \$121 to \$6,188 for fiscal year (FY) 2018, and another \$124 to \$6,312 for FY 2019.
+Basic General Education Revenue - The Legislature approved annual increases of 2 percent to the basic general education formula allowance for the 2018-2019 biennium.
+The per pupil allowance will increase \$124 to \$6,312 for fiscal year (FY) 2019.

-Compensatory Revenue - The \$5 million allocation for compensatory pilot grants in FY 2017 was permanently added to the allocation for regular compensatory revenue beginning in FY 2018.
-Beginning in FY 2018, a portion of compensatory revenue will be required to be used for extended time activities.
-The requirement will be 1.7 percent of total compensatory revenue for FY 2018, and 3.5 percent in FY 2019 and beyond.
+Compensatory Revenue - The \$5 million previously allocated for compensatory pilot grants was permanently added to the allocation for regular compensatory revenue beginning in FY 2018.
+The portion of compensatory revenue required to be used for extended time activities will increase from 1.7 percent of total compensatory revenue for FY 2018 to 3.5 percent in FY 2019, and 3.5 percent plus the percentage change in the basic formula for FY 2020 and beyond.